ypriverol/github-paper/document/manuscript.md

 GitHub _issues_ are a great way to keep track of bugs, tasks, feature requests and enhancements.
 Classical issue trackers are primarily intended to be used as bug trackers.
-In contrast, GitHub issues follow a different
+In contrast, GitHub issue trackers (_issues_) follow a different
-philosophy: each tracker has its own section in every repository, and can be used to trace bugs, new ideas, and enhancements, by using a powerful but optional tagging system for each issue.
-Its main focus is put on promoting collaboration, providing context by using cross-references, and an excellent text formatting for each issue: (i) a title and description, (ii) colour-coded labels help to categorise and filter issues, (iii) milestones,
+philosophy: each tracker has its own section in every repository, and can be used to trace bugs, new ideas, and enhancements, by using a powerful but optional tagging system for each issue. _Issues_ main focus is on promoting collaboration, providing context by using cross-references, and excellent text formatting for each issue: (i) a title and description, (ii) colour-coded labels help to categorise and filter issues, (iii) milestones,
 (iv) one assignee responsible for working on the issue, and (v) comments that allow anyone with a github account to provide feedback.
 Another aspect is its simplicity.
-For instance, it does not require to fill lengthy forms including every piece of information that might be valuable to reproduce the bug.
-It only requires to give the title and provide some optional text.
+For instance, it does not require one to fill out lengthy forms including every piece of information that might be valuable to reproduce a bug.
+It only requires a title and provides space for optional text (comments).
 If the developer needs more information, they can simply request it in a comment.
 GitHub issues are dynamic and pose a lower barrier for users to report bugs and request features.
 A well-organised and tagged issue